1. INTRODUCTION

 Company’s Core Engineers are responsible for all software security updates on Company’s infrastructure.

-Company operates a strict software security policy throughout the organisation to provide increased security across the network; this is governed by an IT Code of Conduct.
+Company operates a strict software security policy throughout the organisation to provide increased security across the network.

 Furthermore, Company employees must ensure that systems are conforming to security policies set up by the company.
 The employee must NOT in any way tamper or impede with these operations: